 The Rt Hon Lord Thomas of Cwmgiedd was educated at Trinity Hall, Cambridge, where he read law, after which he became a Commonwealth Fellow at the University of Chicago Law School.
 He was called to the Bar by Gray’s Inn in 1969 and became a Bencher at the Inn in 1992.
 He practiced at the Commercial Bar in London from 1971 and became a Queen’s Counsel in 1984.
 He was an Inspector into the affairs of Mirror Group Newspapers plc when that company was owned by the late Mr Robert Maxwell.

-He is an Honorary Fellow of Trinity Hall, Cambridge and a Fellow of the Universities of Cardiff, Aberystwyth, Swansea and Bangor and an Honorary Doctor of Law of the Universities of Glamorgan, the West of England and Wales.
+He is Chancellor of Aberystwyth University and an Honorary Fellow of Trinity Hall, Cambridge and a Fellow of the Universities of Cardiff, Aberystwyth, Swansea and Bangor and an Honorary Doctor of Law of the Universities of Suth Wales, the West of England and Wales.
 He is Vice-President of ARIAS (UK), Past President of the British Insurance Law Association and a Vice-President of the British Maritime Law Association.
-He is Co-Chairman of the Trustees of the International Law Book Facility.